-Our team loves Google.
-We use it every day to search, email, store and share documents, and keep our lives (both work and personal) more organized.
+We love Google.
+It can be used daily to search, email, store, and share documents and keep our lives in and outside of work more organized.
 Honestly, how did we ever function without it?

-For someone who has no system in place to keep track of their passwords, then Google Sheets is a great place to start: It allows to you to separate, label and categorize.
-Autosaves your work.
-Gives some level of access control as to who can view, edit, and comment on a document.
-It's free and almost everyone is already using it.
+For a company that has no system in place to keep track of their passwords, then Google Sheets is a great place to start.
+It allows you to separate, label, and categorize, plus it autosaves your work.
+It gives some level of access control as to who can view, edit, and comment on a document.
+It's free, and almost everyone is already using it.

-But there are three main areas of concern when Google Sheets becomes the sole keeper of your passwords: security, operations and convenience.
+But there are three main areas of concern when Google Sheets becomes the sole keeper of your passwords.

-Now you’ll need to create different spreadsheets for different accounts in order to control who can read/write the document.
-You may want to give someone "view only" access but when their job requires them to create a new account for the company, they'll have to find the owner of the document in order to update that login information in the spreadsheet.
-Giving everyone editing access opens the document up to more opportunities for human error — or maliciousness.
+If you don’t want everyone to have total control over the Google Spreadsheet, you'll need to create different spreadsheets for different accounts to control who can read/write each spreadsheet.
+You may want to give someone "view only" access, but when their job requires them to create a new account for the company, they'll have to find the document's owner to update that login information in the spreadsheet.
+Giving everyone editing access exposes the spreadsheet and the sensitive data it keeps to human error and malicious opportunities.

-Having multiple spreadsheets with different security levels require more management and more time to maintain — valuable time that could be applied to the real job at hand.
+Having multiple spreadsheets with different security levels requires more management and more time to maintain — valuable time that you could apply to your role.

-As soon as you start managing clients' information, you add another level of complication.
-Your client will want to know that their information is being properly handled and securely stored.
-They’ll want a guarantee that only the people working on their account will have access to their information.
-In order to ensure accountability, You’re going to need better processes in place.
+Once you start managing clients' information, you open a door that'll lead to more complications.
+Clients trust that their information is being correctly handled and securely stored.
+To ensure accountability, you're going to need better processes in place.

 These are just a few examples of situations where using a Google spreadsheet is inefficient and inconvenient.
 A password manager like TeamPassword can vastly improve your company's security processes, increase efficiency, and step-up security.
-TeamPassword lets you easily create groups to manage who has access to what, write detailed labels to distinguish accounts used by several clients, and quickly onboard new employees and clients by giving access (or removing it) in just a few clicks.
-Our browser extensions allow you to access all your login information right in your browser window without ever interrupting your workflow.
+TeamPassword lets you easily create groups to manage who has access to what, write detailed labels to distinguish accounts used by several clients, and quickly onboard new employees and clients by giving or removing access in just a few clicks.
+Our browser extensions allow you to access all your login information right in your browser window without interrupting your workflow.